 A customer is interested in one of your used cars, which he has discovered on an online portal.
 He sends you the link via messaging app and you immediately know what model it is.
 You explain the specifications of the car as well as the pricing, which the customer matches with his ideas.
 If necessary, you will arrange an appointment on-site.

 Another possibility would be that a customer contacts your car dealership via messaging app and wants to know which used cars are currently available and which one suits him best.
 A chatbot presents the top 10 models and asks the customer’s most important features (model variant, mileage, first registration, fuel type, etc.) The bot then hands over to the appropriate colleague, who discusses the details with the customer.

 Best Practice Example: Autowelt Schuler Villingen Germany with personal customer service via WhatsApp

 The car dealership Autowelt Schuler in Villingen Germany provides personal customer service via WhatsApp.
 Not only customer service but also purchase offers are created on the basis of the user’s data and then sent to the user.

 d) Replacement part consultation

-A customer contacts your dealership via WhatsApp to request a specific part for their car.
-You advise them via Messenger and tell them if the part is in stock or needs to be ordered and what it costs.
+A customer contacts your dealership via WhatsApp to request a specific spare.
+You consult him via messaging chat and tell him if the part is in stock or needs to be ordered and what it costs.
 In addition, you can direct the customer to a service technician if this makes sense.

 4. Workshop service